Dynamic Cable Design & Configuration Optimization

 - Geometry and performance evaluation

-This study converts system behavior into optimized cable design.
+This study converts system behavior into optimized cable configuration.

 Engineering Context